 To use the last bit of deep down energy to begin rebuilding piece by piece.

-It’ll only happen piece by piece, but after you begin, momentum of each step will build you higher and higher.
+It’ll only happen piece by piece, but after you begin, the momentum of each step will build you higher and higher.

 Don’t think you’ll get a fresh new slate or a new clean start because this is your life and everything that came to be, has happened.
 But it doesn’t mean that what has happened is all that is you.
 You don’t let the chaos and turmoil consume you.